Henrik Sommerfeld

 VMware Workstation 9 User Hostility

 The main reason I use VMware Workstation is the user-friendliness compared to Hyper-V or VirtualBox when using multiple machines in a common virtual network.
 Today I discovered a thing that could be made easier however.
 I’m mainly writing this for my own reference, if I stumble on the same thing sometime in the future, perhaps someone else does to.
 I copied a group of virtual machines to a new disk and when I migrated them from an earlier version (7) I must have made some error, because the reference to the AD machine was still referring to the old disk.
+This was discovered when I had removed all the machines from the first disk where I now had other stuff occupying that space.
+VMware couldn’t find the machine at the path it expected it to be at.
+Fair enough, must be a simple thing to change that path, right?
 Read →

 No matching posts found.
 You can use wildcards and search only in titles, e.g. title:iot